melvinebenezer/Liah-Lie_in_a_haystack/README.md

 this context 😊

 lie: "Picasso painted the Mona Lisa"

-retrieve: "who painted the Mona Lisa?"
+retrieve: "Who painted the Mona Lisa?"

 ## Installation